CongLiu37/Notes/Codes/README.txt

 4. Get genome from sequenced reads
 5. Gene prediction
 6. Machine learning in scikit-learn, python
-7. Downstream analysis of gene prediction
+7. Genomic analysis based on peptide set

 Mode of README for projects:
 ###############################################################################################